Subfamilies of the Gesneriaceae

 Gesnerioideae

 The Western Hemisphere gesneriads almost all belong to the Gesnerioideae.
-They have symmetrical cotyledons, unlike the Cyrtandroideae.
+They have symmetrical cotyledons, unlike the Didymocarpoideae.
 Most of them are pollinated by hummingbirds, and others are pollinated by euglossine bees.
 A special pigment type (3-deoxyanthocyanins) is found in most genera of this subfamily.
 These pigments are bright red or yellow, and are associated with hummingbird pollination.

 Underground storage organs, like scaly rhizomes and tubers, are found in a number of genera of the Gesnerioideae.